Journey Music for Psychedelic Healing Playlists: Hammock — Nevertheless (2025)

 Ascent – Activation | BPM II (No Exit)

 Melancholic guitar phrases over drifting drones evoke longing and distance.
-Useful for emotional emergence as the journey begins to open outward.
+Emotional material starts to rise and take shape.

 “Breath Inside Your Breath” (Track 4)

 A slow, sad piano piece with gentle string swells.
 Heart-forward and tender.
-This feels especially well-suited to the come-down or late integration phase, when emotions are softening and settling.
+Well-suited to the late journey, when emotions soften and begin to settle.

 “Through Nameless Air” (Track 5)

 Spacious and open, with shimmering textures that invite awe.
-Works well when the experience is deepening and perceptual openness is increasing.
+The field widens here, allowing imagery and perception to deepen.

 “Without Which Nothing” (Track 6)

-Built around looping, breathing motifs that rock gently back and forth.
-Feels cradling and safe, almost nap-like.
-Excellent for moments of rest, surrender, or simple embodied presence within the peak.
+Looping, breathing motifs rock gently back and forth.
+Cradling and safe.
+A place for rest, surrender, and simple embodied presence within intensity.

 “Traces Disappear” (Track 7)